Sanusi Ohiare: Association memberships

 He is a member of various professional bodies and associations such as International Association of Energy Economics (IAEE), an international non-profit society of professionals with interest in energy economics with also its national chapters in different parts of the world including the Nigerian Association of Energy Economics (NAEE), Nigeria, Lagos Oil Club, Society of Petroleum Engineers (SPE), Energy Institute United Kingdom. and a Fellow of Mandela Washington Fellowship for Young African Leaders, at The Regents of the University of California, Davis, California, United States.

-Humanitarian work & speaking activities
+Humanitarian work and speaking activities

 In 2019, he founded the Sanusi Ohiare Foundation for the purpose of empowering women and children in Africa through education, sports and rural electrification which he reaches out to the less privileged.

-He has presented speeches and also been a keynote speaker at several events on rural electrification including fourth national council on power (NACOP) in Edo state, policy dialogue in Abuja and other events in promoting rural electrification in Nigeria.
+He has presented speeches and also been a keynote speaker at several events on rural electrification including fourth national council on power in Edo state, policy dialogue in Abuja and other events in promoting rural electrification in Nigeria.